How To Tell If Your Teen is Considering Suicide and What To Do

 - Significant changes in eating habits

-- Panicked often
+- Panicked often in a variety of situations

 - Performing much worse in school